AdobeDocs/document-cloud-learn.en/help/acrobat/integrate/acrobatandsp.md

 ---
 # Work with your [!DNL SharePoint] files

-Streamline document workflows with [!DNLSharePoint] and Acrobat DC using the [Adobe Document Cloud PDF Experience for Office 365](https://appsource.microsoft.com/en-us/product/web-apps/adobeinc.adobe-document-cloud-pdf?tab=Overview).
+Streamline document workflows with [!DNL SharePoint] and Acrobat DC using the [Adobe Document Cloud PDF Experience for Office 365](https://appsource.microsoft.com/en-us/product/web-apps/adobeinc.adobe-document-cloud-pdf?tab=Overview).
 Securely convert [!DNL Microsoft 365] files to PDFs, combine documents into one file, comment, and rearrange pages — right from [!DNL SharePoint] online.

 >[!NOTE]
 >